 Gibson used its highest quality woods for the construction of the L-5; holly for the headstock overlay, spruce for the top and internal top braces, ebony for the fingerboard and maple for the neck (the company described the neck as having a ‘three-piece’ construction – two sections of maple separated by a centre lamination of a dark coloured wood that may have been mahogany).

-All known Loar-signed L-5s had maple rims and a birch back with the exception of serial numbers 77400, 76478 and 77410, which had maple back and rims.
+All known Loar-signed L-5s had maple rims and a birch back (as did all other Gibson guitars of the period) with the exception of serial numbers 76478, 77400 and 77410, which had maple back and rims (Serial number 76478 is likely to be the first Gibson guitar of any description to be fitted with a maple back and maple sides).
 L-5s built after Lloyd Loar’s departure from Gibson in December 1924 have figured maple back and rims.

 Left: Birch backed Loar-signed L-5 Serial No. 76480 shipped 1924